modeset/-deprecated-utensils/app/assets/components/dimensionizer/readme.md

 - `detect`

 ## Todo
-- turn the dimensionizer demo to togglable
+- turn the dimensionizer demo button to a toggle button
 - should this live in a debug package outside the components?